JohnScience/JohnScience/README.md

 [^1]: [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), [WebAssembly](https://webassembly.org/), and stuff.
 I can write code for nearly any other programming language using Rust.
 [^2]: I love the challenge and to make the seemingly impossible things the reality.
 [^3]: <https://medium.com/@pronskiy/the-great-doctrine-or-10-simple-rules-that-any-developer-should-follow-d0e4b92bd62a>
+[^4]: By that I mean that I derive the majority of my happiness from eudaimonics.
+More on the topic here: https://youtu.be/ry0zG2n0Hyg?si=lZNFmPiirzF7Kcal&t=221